 (An even more direct link is available, but may not always work.)

 Studentships and Financial Aid

 We are now considering applications for September 2015.
 UK candidates should aim to complete their applications by 15 January, 2015.
-Non-UK candidates should aim to complete their applications by 15 December, 2014.
+Applicants for the international studentship should complete their application by 15 February 2015.